en_USEnglish

 Use of relevant internal links

-Use of keywords in internal link anchors
+Using keywords in internal link anchors

-Creating a link hierarchy
+Creating a Link Hierarchy

 Managing orphan links

-Use of optimized navigation menus
+Using optimized navigation menus

-Consistent category structure
+Establishing a consistent category structure

 Optimizing the number of links per page